cstby/hkphil/_pages/about.md

 Before joining Arizona, I taught at Macalester College.
 And before that, I received my PhD in Philosophy and PhD minor in Comparative Literature from Stanford.

 ---

-## recent and upcoming talks
-- “Juche as a Perspective,” East-West Philosophers’ Conference (University of Hawaii), May ‘24
-- “How Fictional Events Can be Past, Present, or Future”, LanCog Summer Metaphysics Workshop (Lisbon), July ‘24
-- “How Fictional Events Can be Past, Present, or Future”, PIKSI-Boston (MIT), July ‘24
-- TBD, Philosophy and Literature panel, World Congress of Philosophy (Rome), August ‘24
-- TBD, International Conference on K-Narratology (Seoul National University), August ‘24
-- TBD, Northern Arizona University (colloquium), Sept ‘24
-- TBD, Danto at 100- What Comes Next?
-(Columbia), Nov ‘24